There are two categories of options for semester study abroad: SU partner programs and unaffiliated programs.

 Students must consider these additional costs when planning their study abroad experience.

-If participating in an ISEP program, extra application fees will be added to your account and billed as a separate item.
+If participating in an ISEP program, an extra cost of $475 (placement and application fee) will be added to your account and billed as a separate item.

 Because of the effort that has been put into SU’s varied partner program offerings, the University encourages students to participate in them.
 Nonetheless, it is sometimes appropriate for a student to participate in an unaffiliated program if location, enrollment capacity, minimum prerequisites, or academic offerings cannot be reasonably matched by a SU partner program.
 Note that an unaffiliated program selected by a student may not duplicate a study abroad program already offered by SU.
 In all cases, students must have advance approval of their plan of study by the appropriate departmental advisor.